 Topical Steroid Withdrawal warriors,

-I see so many people are suffering Topical Steroids Withdrawal (TSW) all over the world nowadays.
-Although patients are struggling to get it over, majority of dermatologists prescribe Topical Steroids mainly for atopic dermatitis and other skin problems even now.
-I believe the time has come that the world should realize the medication cannot heal all but can be a toxic for the skin.
+I see so many people are suffering from Topical Steroids Withdrawal (TSW) all over the world nowadays.
+Although patients are struggling to get it over, the majority of dermatologists prescribe Topical Steroids mainly for atopic dermatitis and other skin problems even now.
+I believe the time has come that the world should realize the medication cannot heal all but can be toxic for the skin.

-See the pictures at the very bottom of this page if you are ready to know how horrible side effects of Topical Steroids are.
+See the pictures at the very bottom of this page if you are ready to know how horrible the side effects of Topical Steroids are.
 Since they are hard to see, viewer discretion advised, I placed them at the end on purpose for people who don’t want to see.

 Well, fellows who saw the pictures……I’m so sorry for showing these ugly pics of mine below but you saw the obvious improvement on the third one of pictures of my lower leg, didn’t you?
 It must be hard to believe but I didn’t use any topical products like ointments or creams to get cured.
-So I’d like to explain about the best way in my life to get away from TSW hell for people who are suffering it.
+So I’d like to explain the best way in my life to get away from TSW hell for people who are suffering it.
 I fully understand how tough it is so really want to encourage you guys to help out!

 I had been using the strongest Topical Steroids all the time due to severe atopic dermatitis for more than 50 years since I was 6 months old.
 I had never healed with them but wasn’t able to have ordinary life without them because they pull in inflammation barely, meaning, temporarily.
-However, the medication lose effectiveness gradually over time and had stopped working finally.
+However, the medication loses effectiveness gradually over time and had stopped working finally.

 After I stopped using it, experienced horrible withdrawals/side effects as you saw below 4 times in the past 5 years.
-It developed all over my body actually and I looked like a monster losing hair twice, lost weight 27 lb, 12 kg, in one week due to fluid oozing from the surface of skin, and so on….
+It developed all over my body actually and I looked like a monster losing hair twice, lost weight 27 lb, 12 kg, in one week due to fluid oozing from the surface of the skin, and so on…

 Sometimes I looked completely red (Red Skin Syndrome) as if the entire body suffered extensive burns, then got crusts all over my body like fish then became red again with oozing fluid like a severe burn then got crusts again and then…..the symptom repeated over and over.